 - Minimalized micromanagement – increasing employee morale and productivity

-- Streamlined development process – short, informative and frequent team meetings
+- Streamlined development process – short, informative, and frequent team meetings

 1. Lack of clear milestones

-Now that we have a clearer idea of what agile project management can do for your business, let’s take a deeper look at potential pitfalls which come with it.
+Now that we have a clearer idea of what agile project management can do for your business, let’s take a deeper look at the potential pitfalls which come with it.
 When it comes to goal-setting, agile is no different than any other project management methodology.
 Mathew Coons, Chief of Human Resources at Studicus spoke on the matter: “Whether your employee is a senior developer or an onboarding junior, you should make sure that they have clear KPIs and deliverables presented to them.
 Once they’re clear on their goals, an agile work environment can take shape more organically.”

 2. Agile for the sake of agile